-1) They will be listened to and taken seriously.

-2) Action will be taken to help them and stop the bullying.

-3) They will be involved in the process of deciding what action to take to help stop the bullying and any worries that they may have will be listened to and respected.

-4) They will be given the opportunity to talk about the way that the bullying has made them feel and to find strategies to deal with these feelings and to understand and cope with bullying behaviour.
-This means:

-a) Their Form Tutor, Pastoral Head of Year and the Deputy Headmaster will be told about your situation so that they can help to support you.

-b) They will be given the chance to work with them to find strategies to deal with bullying and to talk about any feelings and worries that you may have.

-c) They will be offered the chance to talk with staff from other agencies as well, e.g. the school counsellor.

-d) Their Form Tutor will ask to let their parent(s)/carer(s) know what is going on, and to offer them the chance to help support the child as well.

-e) They will have regular meetings with a member of staff to make sure that the action taken to stop the bullying is really working and that they are happy with how things are going.

-5) If a child is ever in fear for their physical safety, staff will take immediate action to keep them safe with the help of their colleagues at the school, parents/carers and outside agencies like the police and ambulance service if necessary.
+- 1) They will be listened to and taken seriously. - 2) Action will be taken to help them and stop the bullying. - 3) They will be involved in the process of deciding what action to take to help stop the bullying and any worries that they may have will be listened to and respected. - 4) They will be given the opportunity to talk about the way that the bullying has made them feel and to find strategies to deal with these feelings and to understand and cope with bullying behaviour.
+This means: - a) The class teacher and Head of Pre-prep will be told about the situation so that they can help to support them. - b) They will be given the chance to work with them to find strategies to deal with bullying and to talk about any feelings and worries that they may have. - c) They will be offered the chance to talk with staff from other agencies as well, e.g. the school counsellor. - d) Their class teacher will ask to let their parent(s)/carer(s) know what is going on, and to offer them the chance to help support the child as well. - e) They will have regular meetings with a member of staff to make sure that the action taken to stop the bullying is really working and that they are happy with how things are going. - 5) If a child is ever in fear for their physical safety, staff will take immediate action to keep them safe with the help of their colleagues at the school, parents/carers and outside agencies like the police and ambulance service if necessary.